Document

 2.8 Local Land Charge

 A Local Land Charge will be placed on the owner occupier’s adapted property where the DFG exceeds £5,000.
 The land charge will be limited to a maximum of £10,000 (mandatory scheme- statutory limit).
-The Charge will be incurred if the property is sold within 10 years (subject to the consideration of certain criteria by the councils).
+Repayment of the land charge will be required if the property is sold or transferred within 10 years of the certified date (subject to the consideration of certain criteria by the councils).

-The applicant is required, from the certified date throughout the grant condition period of 10 years, to notify the relevant Council of their intention to sell or otherwise dispose of the property.
+The applicant is requested, from the certified date throughout the grant condition period of 10 years, to notify the relevant Council of their intention to sell or otherwise dispose of the property.
 The applicant will need to provide the Council with any information reasonably requested by them in connection with such notification.

 2.9 Agents

 All applicants are encouraged, though this is not a mandatory requirement, to enlist the services of an agent/architect/architectural technician/surveyor to assist them in the process of application where the adaptation involves significant building alterations, complex or non-standard works.
-Fees incurred for such services are eligible for grant funding subject to the maximum amount of grant funding allowed
+Fees incurred for such services are eligible for grant funding subject to the maximum amount of grant funding allowed.

 2.10 Additional mandatory grant features